ramonbss/RepData_PeerAssessment1/PA1_template.md

 ## filled 10766.19 10766.19
 ```

-  **Filling the NA entries of this dataset with the day mean had no impact in the mean/median of the steps taken per day.**
+  **Filling the NA entries of this dataset with the day mean had a slighty impact on the mean/median of the steps taken per day.**

 ##             5-  Are there differences in activity patterns between weekdays and weekends?